 Driving after DUI – Ignition Interlock Device (SB 1046) law effective January 1, 2019:

-Additionally, courts have the discretion to order a non-injury first DUI offender to install an IID for a period of up to 6 months.
+Additionally, courts have the discretion to order a non-injury first DUI offender to install an IID for a period of 1 to 3 years.

 If the court does not order IID installation, a non-injury first offender may apply for a driver license for the IID Restriction or, alternatively, non-IID restrictions that allow her or him to drive to, from, and during her or his employment and to and from activities required in the DUI program for 12 months.

 1. To avoid a 30 day hard suspension from DMV by installing Ignition Interlock Device; or

 2. A 12 month suspension with no IID and if DMV upholds the separate Administrative Per Se Suspension action at the DMV hearing, 30 day hard suspension unless made retroactive to – and consecutive with – any conviction, an 11-12 month restriction to and from work, during work, and to and from activities required in the DUI program.

 If a VC 23152 arrestee is arrested and convicted for a first offense (and not a chemical test refusal), he or she is ordered to complete an alcohol program.
 DMV suspends for 6 months based on the conviction.
 Driver can seek full Early Reinstatement with IID or get the restriction after the expiration of a separate30 day administrative suspension action.

 (1) That person can immediately obtain a restricted license if court orders the Ignition Interlock Device or